actberw/actberw.github.io/content/linux/shell-color.md

 In Bash, the <Esc> character can be obtained with "\e", "\033" or "^[".

-format: "\e[attribute code;text color code;background color codem".
+format: "\e[attribute code;text color code;background color code m".

 Attribute codes:
 0=none 1=bold 4=underscore 5=blink 7=reverse 8=concealed